sigurdschneider/lvc/README.md

 # LVC Compiler Project
 LVC stands for Linear Verified Compiler.
 The compiler is based on the linear first-order language IL [1,2].
-This is a stripped down version for submission to CPP 2017.

 ## Dependencies

 - **Coq**

-    Sources compile with Coq version 8.6 (April 2017).
+    Sources compile with Coq version 8.7+alpha (July 2017).

 - **OCaml** (including ocamlbuild)

-    Sources compile with ocaml version 4.04.0, other versions might work.
+    Sources compile with ocaml version 4.04.2, other versions might work.
     OCaml should include ocamlbuild.

 - **menhir**

     A parser generator mostly compatible with ocamlyacc (but better at explaining conflicts): http://gallium.inria.fr/~fpottier/menhir/
+    Sources compile with version 20170712.

 - **ruby** [optional]